zaiisao/Documentation/en/Video/custom_video_windows.md

 ## Considerations

-* Ensure the accuracy and efficiency of audio and video data processing in the callback methods to avoid any possible crash.
+* Ensure the accuracy and efficiency of the audio and video data processing in the callback methods to avoid any possible crash.
-* Set the audio data to `RAW_AUDIO_FRAME_OF_MODE_READ_WRITE` if you hope to read, write and manipulate the data.
+* Set the audio data to `RAW_AUDIO_FRAME_OF_MODE_READ_WRITE` if you want to read, write, and manipulate the data.
-* Use raw data APIs to customize the video renderer.
-If you do not want the SDK to render the video frame, do not call `setupLocalVideo`.
+* Use raw data methods to customize the video renderer.
+If you do not want the SDK to render the video frame, do not call the `setupLocalVideo` method.
 Ensure compatibility on the Windows platform when customizing the video renderer.
-* Customizing audio/video source and renderer is an advanced feature provided by Agora SDK.
-To develop this function, we believe it necessary that you have adequate knowledge and experience in audio and video application development.
+* Customizing the audio/video source and renderer is an advanced feature provided by the Agora SDK.